AidaDSP/AIDA-X/README.md

 <img height="112" alt="image" src="https://raw.githubusercontent.com/AidaDSP/AIDA-X/main/docs/Screenshot-params-3.png">

 Extra EQ related controls.

-Depth is a Peaking or Parametric EQ to boost the low end
+Depth is a Peaking or Parametric EQ to boost the low end.

-Presence is an High Shelf EQ to boost the high end
+Presence is an High Shelf EQ to boost the high end.

-Note: These will eventually be used for dynamic Amp Models, where the 2 parameters directly map into the operation of Model (the so-called "conditioned models").

 4. **Master Gain**